decarv/programming-for-data-science-nanodegree/README.md

 # programming-for-data-science

+## Henrique de Carvalho

-This is a personal repository for Udacity Programming For Data Science projects.
+This repository contains projects for Udacity Programming For Data Science.

 ## Project 1